-The Housing Renewal Team can advise tenants of private rented properties or social housing properties on varying housing issues and are also responsible for enforcing the relevant sections of the Housing Act 1985 (as amended) and the Housing Act 2004.
+The Housing Renewal Team can advise tenants of private rented properties or social housing properties on varying housing issues and are also responsible for enforcing the law on some areas of disrepair where this causes a hazard to people's health and safety.

-Private landlords are obliged by the Housing Acts to maintain the property they let in a reasonable state of repair and ensure that it is free from hazards which pose a risk of harm to the health or safety of the occupants.
+Private landlords are obliged by the Housing Acts to maintain the property they let in a reasonable state of repair and ensure that it is free from such hazards.

 Frequently Asked Questions (FAQs)